privacy-scaling-explorations/zkevm-specs/specs/opcode/F3RETURN_FDREVERT.md

 If `min(return_length, call_context[ReturnDataLength, callee_id])` is zero, it
 does not perform the copy circuit lookup.

-**E** - Reverting the state changes is handled by the `ReversionInfo` used when *making reversible writes, so we do not need to do any additional work in this *gadget.
+**E** - The rw lookups needed for reverting the state changes are handled by the *`ReversionInfo` used when making reversible writes, so we do not need to make *them in this gadget.
+However, the step state transition of the `rw_counter` *will be increased by `instruction.curr.reversible_write_counter` to account for *making the reversions.

 ### Gas cost